BoraBayik/mini-python-projects/README.md

 Welcome to my collection of small Python projects!

-These are simple programs I built while familiarizing myself with Python.
-I already have programming experience in other languages, and these projects have helped me transition to Python and gain new skills in the process.
+These are simple programs I built while learning Python, focusing on practicing basic programming skills on python like loops, conditionals, functions, and working with user input.

 ## Why I Made This